firefox-devtools/debugger/docs/maintainer.md

 #### Reviewing Stale Issues

-We define *stale* as issues that are 30 days or older.
+We define _stale_ as issues that are 30 days or older.
 Stale is often an indicator of another issue: it is unnecessary, too vague, too broad, or a low priority.

-* *unnecessary* - close it
+* _unnecessary_ - close it
-* *vague* - clarify the issue and make it more available
+* _vague_ - clarify the issue and make it more available
-* *broad* - create more focused issues, such as "add flow types to `WhyPaused` component"
+* _broad_ - create more focused issues, such as "add flow types to `WhyPaused` component"
-* *low priority* - close it and add it to the [enhancements board]
+* _low priority_ - close it and add the _icebox_ label to it.

+### Prioritizing Issues

+At any given point, there are too many issues in the project to realistically be able to complete them all in the near future.

+We try to prioritize the issues into 3 buckets: current milestone, backog, and icebox.

+* We add issues to a milestone every two weeks that we hope to accomplish in that timeframe.
+* We add the _backlog_ label to issues that we would like to accomplish in the next 4 to 6 weeks.
+* We add the _icebox_ label to issues that we would like to get to in the future.
+We also close these issues so that we can keep the issue list under control.
+We commit to reviewing the _icebox_ issues every six weeks and re-opening issues we hope to get to.

+There will always be some issues that don't fall into these buckets.

+* We have not yet investigated the issue
+* We think a community member could realistically do it e.g. ui polish, code health

+#### Icebox Issues

 #### Making Issues available